DAISY Engraving Guidelines

 How we can help

-We can provide sample files and feedback whilst you learn how to apply the guidance, and will be happy to hear your experiences to make sure we’ve included everything you need to be confident when you apply the guidance in real cases.
+We can provide sample files and feedback whilst you learn how to apply the Guidelines, and will be happy to hear your experiences to make sure we’ve included everything you need to be confident when you apply the guidance in real cases.

 Please email your feedback or questions to the lead author at musicbraille@daisy.org

-Downloads to accompany this guidance
+Downloads to accompany these guidelines

-General guidance for all engravers
+General Guidelines for all engravers

 1. General